 There is no mechanism to reverse or cancel a transaction.
 If someone gets your crypto info, you cannot change the key phrase like you can with a PIN number or online banking password.
 Nor can you close your wallet, like you can with a bank account.
 Once your coins have been withdrawn, they are gone forever.

 Why do crypto scammers love decentralized exchanges?

-You may have heard of major crypto exchange platforms like Binance, Gemini, or CoinSmart.
+You may have heard of major crypto exchange platforms like Gemini or Bitbuy.
 Those are centralized exchanges (CEX) and operate within some legal and regulatory framework, albeit loose framework.
 Decentralized exchange (DEX) platforms like Uniswap and PancakeSwap, for example, operate in much the same manner but with a few key differences.